google/WebFundamentals/src/content/en/updates/2020/06/devtools.md

 Chromium issue [#912581](https://crbug.com/912581)

 ### Navigation timing alignment in the Performance panel {:nav-timing}
 The Performance panel used to show times in the rulers based on when the recording started.
-This has now changed for recordings where the user navigates, where we now show ruler times relative to the navigation instead.
+This has now changed for recordings where the user navigates, where DevTools now shows ruler times relative to the navigation instead.

 ![Align navigation timing in Performance panel](/web/updates/images/2020/06/nav-timing.png)